 La Huella, directly on the beach, is the coolest and by far best-known restaurant in Jose Ignacio.
 A favored hangout for actors, models, wealthy business folks, or wannabe celebrities.
 Located along the entrance to Brava Beach, this lively place operates as a restaurant for most of the day.
 Its open-air architecture offers a daytime gathering point and shade for surfers and beach-goers.
 By night, La Huella comes alive and takes on another identity after 10 pm.
 Light groove music fuels a seductive crowd of semi-singles congregating within the inside bar or on the patio and beach.
 The bar makes an excellent version of the caipirinha as well as a great fruit daiquiri, accompanied by a platter of sushi or appetizers from the adjacent restaurant’s clay oven.
 The famous Lacoste party at La Huella starts the high season.
 But even during the offseason, it’s a hot spot on the weekends with its Mediterranean-inspired menu.

 Solera Bar de Tapas y Vinos is the latest hangout for locals and tourists and has become a new in-place.
 Located behind the Ancap gas station, this place offers excellent wines from different countries and regions served with different cheeses and tapas.

-Some other good restaurant places notable to mention in and around Jose Ignacio are Santa Teresita, Juana, and La Olada.
+Some other good restaurant places notable to mention in and around Jose Ignacio are Santa Teresita, Juana, Cruz Del Sur, and La Olada.
 Check out our Restaurant Recommendations in Jose Ignacio.

-There are no nightclubs in Jose Ignacio, and parties take either place at one of the beach bars with live music or famous DJ’s who inspire to dance or in private homes.
+There are no real nightclubs in Jose Ignacio, and parties take either place in La Juanita or at one of the beach bars with live music or famous DJs who inspire to dance or in private homes.